mercator9100/tt.github.io/README.md

 ## [Naked Capitalism](https://nakedcapitalism.com)

 Website run by Yves Smith, a pseudonym for Susan Webber, an experienced high-level professional of the financial services sector.
-She wrote a book about the 2008 financial crisis, *ECONned: How Unenlightened Self Interest Undermined Democracy and Corrupted Capitalism*, whose title speaks for itself.
+She wrote a book about the 2008 financial crisis, whose title speaks for itself: *ECONned: How Unenlightened Self Interest Undermined Democracy and Corrupted Capitalism*.
 Several authors write for the site, but her own pieces are very sharp and to the point.

 ## [Craig Murray](https://www.craigmurray.org.uk/)